Joseph Mahmoud

-Joseph Mahmoud (born 13 December 1955 in Safi, Morocco) was a French athlete who mainly competed in the 3000 metre steeple chase.
+Joseph Mahmoud (born 13 December 1955 in Safi, Morocco) is a retired French athlete who mainly competed in the 3000 metre steeple chase.

 He competed for France at the 1984 Summer Olympics held in Los Angeles, California, where he won the silver medal in the men's 3000 metre steeplechase event.
 He also competed in the same event at the 1992 Summer Olympics.